Bexleyheath: 20th century

+Demographics

+According to the 2021 census from the ONS, Bexleyheath has a population of roughly 15,600, 21.8% of which are aged 65+, above the borough average of 16.5%.
+The largest ethnic group is White at 78.2%, higher than the borough average of 71.9%, with the second largest being Asian/Asian British at 10.7%.
+The largest religious group is Christianity at 49.7% of the population, followed by No religion at 33.8%, roughly the same as the borough average.

 Town centre

 The vast majority of restaurants and eateries are on Broadway.
 The south side of the central, pedestrianised section of Broadway hosts Broadway Shopping Centre, a covered example completed in 1984, and a substantial supermarket four years later, as in other urban places including New Towns.
 A cinema stands to the east facing a medium-sized supermarket.

 A renovation in 2008 on "The Mall" gave the centre a more modern interior.
 The appending of "Bexleyheath Square" took place in the early 2000s, more retail units.
 Much of this investment provides local competition to Bluewater Shopping Centre, 5+1/2 mi east in Greenhithe, Kent.

 The statue outside the Broadway Centre is "Family Outing" by local artist John Ravera; it was commissioned by Norwich Union and unveiled in 1985.

 In May 2009 a major redevelopment scheme was approved by the local council following public consultation.
 This involved the redevelopment of the Bexley council buildings.
 The magistrates' court was to move to a new building where the library stands, which would be incorporated into the new development of 300 new homes.
 The work did not proceed as the shopping centre was sold.

 In work commencing 2012, the Borough's Civic Offices were converted from the former main office of The Woolwich, which had been vacant seven years.
 For the resultant vacant site in June 2018, housebuilder Bellway was approved to build 518 homes, of which 110 affordable.
 The development will include Bexleyheath's tallest building (13 storeys), public realm improvements and offices/retail.

 Given cumulative retail investment, Bexleyheath draws many customers particularly from Erith, Thamesmead, Plumstead and Woolwich which adjoin the River Thames.